professor-forward/MusiQ/README.md

 The front-end will be coded in HTML, CSS, and JavaScript and the backend will be programmed in NodeJS, while the data and audio files will be served on Amazon cloud services.

-This is a basic set up we might move on to using frameworks, libraries, and build tools like `JQuery`, `Bootstrap`, and `Gulp` to ease up the designing and staging process so that we have a better and enhanced view of the User Interface and keep an update of the build process so that it does not ship out with bugs with every commit.
+This is a basic setup, later on we might move on to using frameworks, libraries, and build tools like `JQuery`, `Bootstrap`, and `Gulp` to ease up the designing and staging process as the project becomes more functional and complicated, but for now we will be using Javascript, HTML, and CSS as the core of the project.

+This can also help us with the a better and enhanced view of the User Interface and keep an update of the build process so that it does not ship out with bugs with every commit.
 This will be solely done to help me as the student have a better workflow.

 ### Installation:

 To build the project clone the repository by runing the following commands:

 `git clone "repository url"`

+### Report Bugs:

+To report bugs submit an issue on our GitHub repository.